 Vitamin A and Vitamin C are particularly strong in pears that you feed to your dog, and it won’t take long after first feeding pears to your pet for you to notice altogether brighter eyes, a spring in the step and a healthy, shiny coat.

-However, there’s also fibre to be found in pears, more than you might realise – and certainly enough to help keep your dog timely with their end to end business.
+However, there’s also fiber to be found in pears, more than you might realize – and certainly enough to help keep your dog timely with their end to end business.

 In fact, there is natural sugar in both pears and other fruits – bananas and strawberries especially – that is high enough to be a genuine risk of weight gain and diabetes in dogs if they chow down on fruits too much.

-However, don’t panic – you’d need to essentially be making pears the cornerstone or centre of what you feed your dogs for that to happen.
-If you treat pears as an occasional treat or a training reward snack, should ought to be fine.
+However, don’t panic – you’d need to essentially be making pears the cornerstone or center of what you feed your dogs for that to happen.
+If you treat pears as an occasional treat or a training reward snack, it should be fine.

 How many pears can a dog eat daily?

-It’s a big difference to keep in mind, but it;s definitely worth considering – you’re smart indeed to ask how much fruit a dog should eat, of any kind.
+It’s a big difference to keep in mind, but it’s worth considering – you’re smart indeed to ask how much fruit a dog should eat, of any kind.

-A couple of slices of pear are all you really need to introduce your dog to vitamins and fibre in the ways we’ve described.
+A couple of slices of pear are all you really need to introduce your dog to vitamins and fiber in the ways we’ve described.

 Yet even feeding a dog a pear all at once in this way can be a bit overwhelming to their systems, causing tummy upset.